home | links

 - software survivalism

-for web searches.
-They work the same way from the user's POV, but they don't keep a record of your searches or give the records to
+google for web searches.
+It works the same way from the user's POV, but it doesn't keep a record of your searches or give the records to

 pharmaceutical and medical industry, and started favoring certain political candidates as well.